 Online Program Overview

-Promoting Evidence-Based Environmental, Health, And Safety Policies
+Promoting Evidence-Based Environmental, Health, and Safety Policies

 Understanding Policy Trade-Offs: Are the Benefits Worth the Costs?

 Benefit-cost analysis, which is also known as cost-benefit analysis or return on investment analysis, is used in many other contexts to evaluate environmental, health, and safety policies.
-For example, it has played a major role in developing air pollution policies, motor vehicle safety regulations, smoking restrictions, and food safety requirements.
+For example, it plays a major role in developing air pollution policies, motor vehicle safety regulations, smoking restrictions, and food safety requirements.
 In each case, benefit-cost analysis addresses the central question: are the benefits provided worth the costs incurred?